om04patel/mastermindGame/README.md

 # Features

--Random Color Sequence: The game randomly selects a sequence of colors from a predefined set.
+- Random Color Sequence: The game randomly selects a sequence of colors from a predefined set.

--User Input Validation: Ensures the player inputs valid color choices.
+- User Input Validation: Ensures the player inputs valid color choices.

--Feedback Mechanism: Provides feedback on the number of correct colors in the correct and incorrect positions.
+- Feedback Mechanism: Provides feedback on the number of correct colors in the correct and incorrect positions.

--Win Condition: The game ends when the player correctly guesses the entire sequence.
+- Win Condition: The game ends when the player correctly guesses the entire sequence.

 # How to Play